-As dads, we often serve as the first male role models for our daughters, shaping their worldview of how men interact with those around us, how we process (or don’t process) our emotional selves, and how we show what we truly value.
-What fathers do to and with our daughters is important, of course, but what’s arguably just as important is what we say to them (hello, words of wisdom!).
-Here are 10 things every dad should say to his daughter.
+Dads often serve as the first male role models for their daughters, shaping a girl’s worldview of how men interact with those around them, how they process (or don’t process) their emotional selves, and how they show what they truly value.
+The things fathers do with their daughters are important, of course, but what’s arguably just as important are the things they say.
+We asked around and gathered 13 things every daughter should hear from her dad.
+Keep reading to see them all.

 In the hustle and bustle of daily life, it’s easy to forget to express gratitude.
 Letting our daughters know how lucky and proud we are to be their dad can remind them that we are there for them and that we don’t take our role for granted.

 Ask your daughter what she wants to do on a father-daughter date.
 There are plenty of ideas to choose from.

 Tell your daughter that you love her every day.
 Tell her multiple times a day.
 Tell her even when she thinks it’s corny.
 Tell her because you do.